-Solution: There is no micro SD card plugged into the Pi Zero W. Is the micro SD card plugged into the Pi Zero W?
+Solution: There is no micro-SD card plugged into the Pi.
+Is the micro-SD card plugged into the Pi?
 Is it plugged in all the way?

-Symptom: The green LED on the Pi Zero W flashes but never comes on steady and LEDs on the CubeSatSim Lite board never illuminate.
+Symptom: The green LED on the Pi flashes but never comes on steady and LEDs on the CubeSatSim Lite board never illuminate.

-Solution: There is a problem with the micro SD card.
-Is the micro SD card plugged in all the way?
-Has the micro SD card failed?
-You can download a new image from the Internet or email to have a new micro SD card mailed to you.
+Solution: There is a problem with the micro-SD card.
+Is the micro-SD card plugged in all the way?
+Has the micro-SD card failed?
+You can download a new image from the Internet or email to have a new micro-SD card mailed to you.

-Symptom: The micro USB cable is plugged into the CubeSatSim Lite and the plug is plugged into an outlet, but there are no LEDs illuminated and no radio transmissions.
+Symptom: The power USB cable is plugged into the CubeSatSim Lite and the plug is plugged into an outlet, but there are no LEDs illuminated and no radio transmissions.